Do not touch: 5 the most dirty places on airplanes

 Two elements of the plane that are frequently used but rarely cleaned.
 The vents above each seat are great for circulating ventilated air, but TravelMath testing found 285 CFUs per square inch on their surface - more bacteria than a toilet.

 Buckle seat belts showed results in 230 CFU per square inch, which is not surprising, since each passenger touches his buckle at least twice during the flight.

 Experts recommend taking a hand sanitizer bottle with you and periodically use it.

-Toilet rooms are regularly cleaned - United, Delta and American Airlines told Time that they are sanitized at night and between long-haul flights.
+Toilet rooms are cleaned regularly - United, Delta and American Airlines told Time that they are disinfected at night and between long-haul flights.

 On the subject: 10 things you should never do in an airplane toilet

 But Gerba notes that after visiting about 50 people, toilets are still the main place for infection.
 He found the fecal E. coli E. coli on some of the sinks, handles, and toilet seats he tested.
 TravelMath found that the drain buttons contained 265 CFU per square inch (but without fecal coliform bacteria).